tudelft3d/CityGML2OBJs/README.md

 - s as in objects -- separation and storage of buildings into multiple objects in OBJ.
 - semantics -- decoupling of boundary surfaces in CityGML into separate OBJs.
 - see attributes from the CityGML file -- the utility converts quantitative attributes into colours to support their visualisation.
-- solution for finally making use of those CityGML files (sarcasm is also an S word).
+- solution for finally making use of those CityGML files (sarcasm is also an S word :-)).
 - sturdy -- checks polygons for validity, considers different forms of geometry storage in GML, detects for lack of boundary surfaces, etc.